-The construction drawings in case of pipeline systems are termed as alignment sheets, but the same for piping systems are termed as isometric drawing.
+The construction drawings in the case of pipeline systems are termed as alignment sheets, but the same for piping systems are termed as piping isometric drawings.

-Various technical surveys like Topographical survey, Soil-resistivity survey, Cadastral Survey, Hydrological Survey, Geo-technical investigation, etc are performed to collect various data during pipeline design.
+Various technical surveys like Topographical surveys, Soil-resistivity surveys, Cadastral surveys, Hydrological surveys, Geo-technical investigations, etc are performed to collect various data during pipeline design.
 On the contrary, Only wind and seismic profile studies are performed for piping systems.

 - Cathodic protection systems are involved with pipelines.